Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Stand with your feet slightly wider than your hips.
 Begin to bend your knees, lowering your sitbones toward your heels.
 Turn your feet out as needed so your knees and toes point the same direction.
 Touch your hands to the floor until you feel stable (or feel free to keep them there).
 As your calves and hamstrings touch, lengthen your spine upward.
 If you feel stable and your knees are OK, you can bring your hands together in front of your heart in Anjali Mudra.
 Widen your collarbones and press your elbows into your inner knees as you draw your tailbone down.
 Spend at least 5 breaths here trying to appreciate this compact, soothing, empowering pose.

 Now that you have spent some time connecting with the first chakra through asana, breath, and intention, please take a comfortable cross-legged seat.
 Keeping your eyes closed, begin to chant the bija mantra for muladhara chakra which is LAM.
 You may either chant it out loud or silently to yourself.
 Think of this mantra as a code.
 As you chant the code begins to unpack itself and reveal to you the sacred intelligence of the first chakra energy center.
 As you chant this mantra LAM, try to sense the vibration of the sound in the pelvic floor, the root chakra.
 Feel free to experiment with pace and volume and chant in a way that resonates with you.
 Spend at least 2 minutes with your chant, more if you like.

 When you finish chanting, lie back in Savasana and practice feeling at peace and at home in your body before you drift into quiet, restful repose.

-RETURN TO Chakra Tune-Up
+See also: Chakra Tune-Up